1973 Take My Division, Please

 After losing a 2-1 squeaker in Game One, the Mets watched as the A’s become their own worst enemy in Game Two—committing five errors, the two most crucial of which were charged to backup second baseman Mike Andrews that put four 12th-inning runs across the plate in a wild 10-7 victory.

-Finley was so irate over the performance of Andrews—an all star-turned-journeyman whose defensive skills had horribly eroded—that he blackmailedAndrews claimed Finley threatened to “destroy” his career if he didn’t sign.
+Finley was so irate over the performance of Andrews—an All Star-turned-journeyman whose defensive skills had horribly eroded—that he blackmailedAndrews claimed Finley would “destroy” his career if he didn’t sign.
 Andrews into signing an agreement to sit out the rest of the Series due to a “shoulder ailment.”
 This raised the hackles of Andrews’ teammates, who wore black armbandsOakland players considered boycotting the rest of the Series until Andrews was reinstated. in his support before Game Three; of manager Dick Williams, who decided he’d had enough of Finley and would resign from the A’s, win or lose, following the Series; and commissioner Bowie Kuhn, who overrode Finley—one of his biggest adversaries—and ordered Andrews back on the roster.

 Trying to stay focused on baseball, the A’s struggled in the next three games at New York, squeezing out only an 11-inning, 3-2 win in Game Three.
 The Mets, once again buoyed with strong pitching, headed back to Oakland needing just one win in two tries to secure a Series triumph that would have been far more amazing than their out-of-nowhere 1969 accomplishment.